ElucidataInc/polly-docs/docs/TechEcosystem/Docker Building guidelines.md

-While creating a docker to be run on Polly, the following must be taken care of.
+While creating a docker to execute on Polly, the following must be taken into consideration:

-*   Dockers must be present in either Docker Hub or Amazon ECR.
+*  **Docker location:** Dockers must be present in either Docker Hub or Amazon ECR.

-*   Soon you will be able to have Dockers directly on Polly.
+      * Soon, You will be able to have Dockers directly on Polly.

-*   Only self contained dockers can be run on Polly.
+*   **Docker Requirement:** Only self contained dockers can be run on Polly.
 A self contained docker is one which has the code to get input files as well as upload output files back contained in the docker.

-*   Public as well as private dockers are supported.
+*   **Public and Private Dockers:** Public as well as private dockers are supported.
 In order to run private dockers, “secret” should be passed as a key in the JSON file.
 If your private dockers are on Polly itself, you don't require to generate this secret.

-*   To get the secret key for the private docker, the following steps need to be followed.
+*   **Secret Key for Private Docker:** To get the secret key for the private docker, the following steps need to be followed:

+    *   For MacOS,
-    *   For MacOS, you need to remove the key value pair "credsStore": "osxkeychain" from the config.json file present in the directory `/Users/< username >/.docker`.
+          * You need to remove the key value pair "credsStore": "osxkeychain" from the config.json file present in the directory `/Users/< username >/.docker`.

           *   You need to be logged in to DockerHub or ECR through the terminal.
 If not, you will need to log in.

           *   Run the command `sudo polly` on the terminal.

           *   Select the option miscellaneous followed by create secret for docker.

           *   Provide the path to the docker config file (the usual path for docker config is `/Users/< username >/.docker/config.json` in Mac and `/home/< username >/.docker/config.json` in Linux).
 Relative paths are not supported.

           *   Select the account in which the docker to be run is present.

           *   Copy the long text string (secret key) output to the JSON file in the key “secret”.

 <pre><code>{
   "machineType": "gp",